 Melvin T. Adams owns and operates a cattle operation and row crop farm in Jackson and Holmes Counties.
 This has been his principal occupation for the past five years.
+He is co-owner of 2WO A Farms LLC and Gum Creek Cattle LLC, both farming and ranching entities.
 Mr. Adams is on the board of directors of SOWEGA Gin (a cotton gin).